World Chefs: Writer shares cooking tips from top chefs in new cookbook

-NEW YORK Dana Cowin, the editor-in-chief of Food and Wine magazine, shares lessons and tips she learned from some of the best chefs in the world in her first cookbook, "Mastering My Mistakes in the Kitchen."
+NEW YORK, March 24 Dana Cowin, the editor-in-chief of Food and Wine magazine, shares lessons and tips she learned from some of the best chefs in the world in her first cookbook, "Mastering My Mistakes in the Kitchen."

 Cowin, 54, has been the editor of the influential culinary magazine for 20 years.
 Some of the 65 chefs featured in her book were given their first national exposure in the monthly periodical.